 As one of the largest non-government organisations in Australia, the foundation’s infrastructure needs are substantial.
 As Business Information Systems Manager Barry Sanders says, “Our ICT requirements are no different to those of any similarly sized business.”
 Indeed, Endeavour relies on its network to connect more than 1000 workstations at 30 major sites, with more than 150 minor sites also requiring connectivity.

-The Endeavour Foundation decided to put their network infrastructure out to tender.
-“We invited applicants to completely overhaul both our WAN and LAN systems,” Sanders says.
+The Endeavour Foundation decided to put its network infrastructure out to tender.
+“We invited applicants to overhaul both our WAN and LAN systems,” Sanders says.

 Of the applicants who were shortlisted, Sanders says that Brennan IT stood out.
 “Brennan IT ticked all the boxes: theirs was a good solution, they had a local presence in Brisbane and the infrastructure to back up what they were promising.
 They also listened to what we were saying and aggressively tuned their proposal to our needs.”

 Sanders says that Brennan IT demonstrated their resolve almost immediately.
 “Just as we were preparing to sign with Brennan IT, we lost our internet service without warning when our ISP’s business collapsed.
 As a result, our online lottery service was unable to sell tickets.
 We rang Brennan IT, who arranged for a wireless antenna to be installed the same night.”